 Located in Western Australia’s southern most port city, Albany was the last glimpse of Australia for some 41,000 Australian and New Zealand Army Corps departing for the battlefields of The Great War and the first glimpse of home for those who returned.

 The themes of memory and hope are at the heart of this, site specific ephemeral light installation by acclaimed British artist Bruce Munro (renowned for his Field of Light at Uluru).

-The installation will coincide with the conclusion of Anzac Centenary commemorations and will remain in place for up to seven months, closing after Anzac Day in 2019.
+The installation coincides with the conclusion of Anzac Centenary commemorations and will remain in place for up to seven months, closing after Anzac Day in 2019.
 You can complement your Field of Light: Avenue of Honour experience with a short walk to the extraordinary National Anzac Centre.

-Albany is a five hour drive from Perth or a direct flight from Perth airport will whisk you there in 1 hour 15 minutes.
+Albany is a 5 hour drive from Perth or a direct flight from Perth airport will whisk you there in 1 hour 15 minutes.

 Art & Culture Birdwatching Carpark Coach Parking Disabled access available Family Family Friendly Interpretive Centre Major Events Walk